What is Real Estate?

 There are several types of real estate, each with a unique purpose and utility.
 The main categories are:

-For anyone looking to understand how the industry works and what each of the major categories represent, the explanations below will be a helpful guide.
+For anyone looking to understand how the industry works and what each of the major categories represents, the explanations below will be a helpful guide.

 Land is the baseline for all types of real property.
 Land typically refers to undeveloped property and vacant land.
 Developers acquire land and combine it with other properties (called assembly) and rezone it so they can increase the density and increase the value of the property.